shaikarfath/Library/README.md

 For the front-end testing, we are using `Protractor`

+Note: Since Git Version Control doesn't support Protractor, the testing needs to be done manually on your system

 >>>How to Install

 ### For WINDOWS

 - The basic step is to go to the repository and download the Zip file
-    - The downloaded file will be saved under downloades on your pc
+    - The downloaded file will be saved under downloads on your pc
     - Unzip/ extract the file
-    - On a command prompt, the project needs to be pulled up and the commands will be as follows
-        - `cd downloads`
-        - `cd Library-test`
-        - `cd Library-test`
     - And since the packages are not installed to run the program, the next steps will be to install the necessary packages
 - First step is to install Node JS on Windows
     - On a browser, navigate to https://nodejs.org/en/download/ and download the desired version for your Windows